 How to get to Marostica

-by car: -if you come from Venice, take the A4 motorway in direction of Milan.
-After Grisignano di Zocco take the A31 "Valdastico" in direction of Piovene Rocchette.
-Exit Dueville and follow the SS248 Marosticana- Schiavonesca, in direction of Marostica-Bassano del Grappa.
+By car: if you come from Venice, take the A4 motorway to Milan.
+After Grisignano di Zocco, take the A31 “Valdastico” in direction Piovene Rocchette.
+Exit Dueville and follow the SS248 Marosticana- Schiavonesca to Marostica-Bassano del Grappa.

-- If you come from Milan take the A4 motorway in direction of Venice.
-After Grisignano di Zocco, take the A31 "Valdastico" in direction of Piovene Rocchette.
-Exit at Dueville and follow the SS248 Marosticana- Schiavonesca in direction of Marostica-Bassano del Grappa.
+If you come from Milan take the A4 motorway to Venice.
+After Vicenza Est, take the A31 “Valdastico” in direction Piovene Rocchette.
+Exit at Dueville and follow the SS248 Marosticana- Schiavonesca to Marostica-Bassano del Grappa.

-- if you come from Padova, take the SS47 in direction of Bassano del Grappa and follow the directions for Marostica
+If you come from Padova, take the SS47 in direction of Bassano del Grappa and follow directions for Marostica.

-- if you come from Trento and Bolzano take the SS47 in direction of Bassano del Grappa and follow the directions for Marostica- Vicenza.
+If you come from Trento and Bolzano take the SS47 in direction of Bassano del Grappa and follow directions for Marostica- Vicenza.